 From library orientations to assistance searching our databases for resources, you have what you need to carry out your work at Fielding all just a click away.

 You need the right tools for any job.
-The Dr. Dianne Kipnes Library includes 100,000 books, 42,000 scholarly journals (equaling millions of articles), thousands of online dissertations, and a collection of streaming clinical interviews.
+The Dr. Dianne Kipnes Library includes access to 280,000 ebooks, 54,000 scholarly journals, thousands of online dissertations, and streaming video resources including clinical interview videos.

 Our librarians help connect you with the databases and journals you need.
 We offer instructional seminars and research appointments for individuals and groups online via web conferencing.
 The Dr. Dianne Kipnes Library has developed a robust collection of instruction tutorials, recorded workshops and research guides so you can find help when you need it.